Weevarv2.0

 Weevar tailors the prompt format to the AI tool you're going to paste into:

-- Claude Code - assumes the tool reads your codebase.
+• Claude Code: assumes the tool reads your codebase.
 Includes file paths.

-- Codex - terser.
+• Codex: terser.
 Assumes the active editor already has the file open.
-Drops absolute paths in favor of
+Drops absolute paths in favour of line N references in the body.

 Reorder example (Short, Claude Code)#